- This line was added.

 If you are verifying a fix and it fails then reopen the issue by clicking the Reopen button.
 This indicates to the developer that there is more work to be done.
 If you are not sure if the issue should be reopened then simply leave a comment.
 Make sure to include the exact steps of how it failed, what server you were on, the revision number if testing was done on trunk, browser/os, etc.

-Regression testing is detailed testing of features to look for "regressions".
+Regression testing is a kind of detailed testing of features to look for "regressions".
 Regressions are features that worked in previous versions of Sakai, but now are broken in the current version.
-Regression testing is detailed testing intended to uncover new regressions.
+Regression testing is detailed testing intended to uncover new regressionsIt It is very important to uncover these kinds of problems as soon as possible.

 Release testing - QA Test Hubs